claranet/cloud-deploy-docs/source/rst/bluegreen.rst

 How to activate Blue/green in GHOST with a production application
 *****************************************************************

-1. Create new autoscaling group with terraform for the new cluster (futur green app group)
+1. Create new autoscaling group (if necessary one SG and one IAM role) with terraform for the new cluster. (futur green app group)
 2. Activate blue/green option on the ghost app.
 (Blue will be the actual production and green the new cluster)
-3. With ressource details of the blue app, check all running instance and tag them with color:blue on aws console
+3. With ressource details of the blue app, check all running instance and tag them with color:blue on aws console.
-4. Run updatelifecyclehook on blue app
+4. Run updatelifecyclehook on blue app.
-5. Run updateAutoScaling on blue app
+5. Run updateAutoScaling on blue app.
-6. Deploy at least one module on blue app
+6. Deploy at least one module on blue app.
-7. In the green application change the autoscaling group
+7. In the green application change the autoscaling group.
-8. Run updatelifecyclehook on green app
+8. Run updatelifecyclehook on green app.
-9. Run updateAutoScaling on green app
+9. Run updateAutoScaling on green app.
+10. Follow the classic procedure as describe above from step 5.